niceliuc/TCAdmin-v2/Space-Engineers-Windows/README.md

 ## Known Issues

 1. Configuration Editor Error with three Variables (They still read but i need to make some changes)
+2. Game Tracker Support

 ## Planned Features

+1. Tidy up onfiguration Editor and Add more Information
-1. Steam Workshop Mod Support
+2. Steam Workshop Mod Support

 Everything else has been done for you.